alexsky177/chat/readme.md

 https://github.com/qiayue/php-openai-gpt-stream-chat-api-webui

-Work same as python version xtekky, but no have 1 function (web search)
+Work same as python version xtekky, but no have functions web search and choose model, temperature.

 Button web search changed to Light or Dark theme.